-Cynefin is a public domain, complexity-centered framework for sense-making.
+Cynefin is a public domain (citation needed), complexity-centered framework for sense-making.
 There are 5 ontological domains (you can call them quadrants if you want to piss off certain corners of the internet) — Clear (formerly Simple/Obvious), Complicated, Complex, Chaotic, and Disorder.
 Each domain suggests its own specific way of being.

 I’m going to describe this framework in terms I find useful, practically.